operasoftware/devopera/_extensions/testing.md

 	<figcaption elem="caption">Debugging with web inspector</figcaption>
 </figure>

-The developer tools give you a lot of power when it comes to debugging as you can set breakpoints, go step-by-step and analyze various variables, change things in the page to see how it would look like, etc.
+The Developer Tools give you a lot of power when it comes to debugging as you can set breakpoints, go step-by-step and analyze various variables, change things in the page to see how it would look like, etc.

 ## Inspecting a popup

 If your extension happens to have a popup page, then you can also inspect elements within that page.
-Just open the popup as you normally would by clicking on the Browser (or Page) action button.
+Just open the popup as you normally would by clicking on the _Browser_ (or _Page_) action button.
 Once that popup page is open, just right-click anywhere on the page and select _Inspect Element_.

 <figure block="figure">
 	<img elem="media" src="{{ page.id }}/inspecting-popup.png" alt="Inspecting an extension popup page">
 	<figcaption elem="caption">Inspecting an extension popup page</figcaption>
 </figure>

-This will open up the developer tools for the context of the popup page, which will enable you to debug the popup page.
+This will open up the Developer Tools for the context of the popup page, which will enable you to debug the popup page.